Create a Website Account - Manage notification subscriptions, save form progress and more.

 They are on the 1st and 3rd Wednesdays of each month (excluding observed City holidays).
 Register for these tours at least 24 hours in advance at the Atlantic Recreation Center (to register by phone, call 904-310-3350).
 Fees: $5 per adult, $3 per child age 12 and under.
 A bus departs from the Atlantic Center on the day of the tours at 10:00am to transport people to the Lighthouse.

-The Parks & Recreation Department provides two fitness facilities.
+The Parks & Recreation Department has two fitness facilities.
 The Atlantic Fitness Room is located at the Atlantic Recreation Center (904-310-3350), 2500 Atlantic Avenue, and the Peck Gym Weight Room/Cardio Area is located at Peck Gym (904-310-3354), 510 South 10th Street.
 Daily fees and monthly memberships are valid at both facilities.
 Hours vary at both facilities.
+Free use of outdoor fitness equipment is available at Egans Creek Park, 2201 Atlantic Avenue.
 Click on the "Fitness Opportunities" link on the Parks & Recreation Department home page for more information.

 The Parks & Recreation Department offers preschool (ages 3 and 4), afterschool (kindergarten - 5th grade), and summer programs (going into kindergarten - going into 6th grade) at the Atlantic Recreation Center, and we offer an afterschool tutoring program and summer learning program (both programs for City residents only, ages 5 - 12) at the MLK, Jr. Recreation Center on Elm Street.